cosmos/faucet/README.md

 # Cosmos Testnet Faucet

 This faucet app allows anyone to easily request 10 faucetToken and 1 steak.
+This app needs to be deployed on a Cosmos testnet full node, because it relies on using the `gaiacli` command to send tokens.

 ## Get reCAPTCHA Key